lwerdna/workbench/log.md

 Project 103: Dump binaries and emulate them using unicorn, aiming to get some of the graphical output of stack reads/writes that whitebox crypto defeat papers have.
 Demonstrate use of unicorn hooks. #Crypto #Emulation #Unicorn

 # 2024-03-08
+{
-add u-boot dissection to: https://github.com/lwerdna/finter uImage is (image or zImage or ?) wrapped in struct legacy_img_hdr https://github.com/u-boot/u-boot/blob/master/include/image.h
+Add u-boot dissection to: https://github.com/lwerdna/finter uImage is (image or zImage or ?) wrapped in struct legacy_img_hdr https://github.com/u-boot/u-boot/blob/master/include/image.h }